Extracting Transport Properties of Quark-Gluon Plasma from the Heavy-Quark Potential With Neural Networks in a Holographic Model

 In recent years, machine learning techniques, especially multilayer perceptrons (MLPs), have shown unprecedented potential in solving complex scientific problems \cite{Ma:2023zfj,Zhou:2023tvv,Pang:2024kid,Ma:2023zfj,Li:2023eys,Pu:2023jae,Pang:2020ipp,Steinheimer:2019iso,Wang:2023yul,Huang:2025rfg,He:2023zin,He:2021uko,Wang:2020tgb,Guo:2023phd,10.1088/1674-1137/adb2fa,Kou:2024hzd}.
 According to the Universal Approximation Theorem, MLPs are able to approximate arbitrarily complex functions by increasing the number of neurons in the hidden layers, a feature that makes them perform well in solving partial differential equations (PDEs).
 Recently, Kolmogorov-Arnold Networks (KANs) have been proposed in Refs. \cite{Liu:2024swq,liu2024kan20kolmogorovarnoldnetworks}.
 Unlike traditional MLPs, KANs fundamentally eliminate the reliance on linear weight matrices by using learnable functions instead of fixed activation functions.
-In terms of accuracy and interpretability, KANs even significantly outperform traditional MLPs for small-scale AI and scientific tasks, demonstrating superior performance and greater expressiveness \cite{Erdmann:2024unt,Yu:2024isi}.
+For small-scale AI and scientific tasks, KANs may offer advantages in terms of accuracy and interpretability \cite{Erdmann:2024unt,Yu:2024isi}.
+When compared with conventional methods such as polynomial fitting, KANs may exhibit a difference.
+Polynomial fitting essentially performs data interpolation through linear combinations of basis functions, where the coefficients $\{a_n\}$ merely capture local data curvature without physical interpretability.